-While making salads from raw ingredients did not appeal in the early part of the day, I found out that juicing is a way to get those natural vitamins and minerals that my body craved.
+While making salads from raw ingredients did not appeal in the early part of the day, I discovered that juicing is a way to get those natural vitamins and minerals that my body craved.
 Drinking fresh juices is the fastest way to get the boost your body needs due to easy and quick absorption.
-Drinking juice with food just slows the absorption.
+But, unfortunately, drinking juice with food slows absorption.

-- My Vitamin C Morning Mix is made up of lemon, orange, apple, spinach, ginger, and a touch of fresh mint.
+- My Vitamin C Morning Mix comprises lemon, orange, apple, spinach, ginger, and a touch of fresh mint.

-- Wake-up Call juice, in the mornings I need to be ready for action, is made with apples, carrots. lemon, and ginger.
+- I need to be ready for action; Wake-up Call juice is made with apples, carrots, lemon, and ginger.

-- Keeping It Cool is one of my summer morning favorites, even on vacation, by mixing together cantaloupe, cucumber, celery, with a touch of lemon.
+- Keeping It Cool is one of my summer morning favorites, even on vacation, by mixing cantaloupe, cucumber, celery with a touch of lemon.

 - Sweet and Hot Zinger are great for cool mornings or after a night of partying consisting of juicing apples, carrot, lemon, and ginger.

-- Tune The Immune is a several time a month must for me using beet, strawberry, blueberry juice to make sure my immune system gets good support.
+- Tune The Immune is several times a month just for me using beet, strawberry, blueberry juice to make sure my immune system gets good support.

-- Merry Mary Morning will find you ready for any kind of morning with this quick wake-up juice made of tomatoes, cucumber, celery, adding cilantro, jalapeno, and lemon to taste.
+- Merry Mary Morning will find you ready for any morning with this quick wake-up juice made of tomatoes, cucumber, celery, adding cilantro, jalapeno, and lemon to taste.

 - The Sparkling Refresher is more like a cocktail without cheating by adding spritzer to the combination of orange, apple, and ruby-red grapefruit.